The Bosco Youth Centre has been around for a while!

 Quoting from The Youth Centre’s Memorandum of Association the following clauses should be noted which are embedded in the Salesian philosophy;

 Current activities, which the Youth Centre promotes for all ages from juniors to seniors, are Cricket, Summer Soccer, Oz Tag, Basketball, Gymnastics, Baseball, Softball, Netball, Hockey, Soccer, Rugby League & The Father and Son Camp.
-Membership and registrations will exceed 5,500 this year over all activities promoted by the Youth Centre.
+Membership and registrations exceed 5,000 over all activities promoted by the Youth Centre.

 Whilst the Youth Centre now has an annual turnover of in excess of $600,000.00 most if not all of this is absorbed in expenses and providing equipment and gear for the youth and families of St John Bosco Engadine.

-Like most centres volunteers carry out all organisation and work etc.
+Like most centres volunteers carry out all organisation and work.